 Fire Drills: Your child’s safety is our number one priority.
 Cooper Mountain School conducts a monthly fire drill and all students receive instruction regarding the drill and evacuation of the building prior to the first event.
 At the beginning of the year, we notify students ahead of time so that we can teach appropriate safe behaviors.
 If an adult happens to be in the building during a fire drill, they are to follow the same procedures as staff and students.

 Earthquake Drills: At least twice yearly, we conduct a planned earthquake drill wherein students and staff, Drop, Cover, and Hold before evacuating the building.

 Lockout Drills: During a lockout drill, students remain inside the building, modular, or portable building, and learning continues.
 No student or staff member is allowed outside during this time.
-We practice a lockout at least twice yearly.
+No student, staff member, visitor or volunteer is allowed outside or inside (if for example, just arriving) during this time.
+We practice a lockout twice yearly.

 A Lockout is announced when a potentially threatening situation is happening off school grounds in the surrounding neighborhood or area.
 The school and our law enforcement agencies want to prevent any danger from entering the school by keeping all students inside and by locking all exterior doors.
 The Beaverton School District posts the information as a banner on their website.